Free energy and equilibrium states for families of interval maps: Method and structure

 \subsection{Structure}

-In \S\ref{sec:cyl}, we detail some properties of $J(f)$.
-In \S\ref{sec:combi}, we introduce notions concerning the Hofbauer extension and its topological structure and we carry out some counting arguments in Lemma~\ref{lem:Rtower}.
+In Section~\ref{sec:cyl}, we detail some properties of $J(f)$.
+We introduce, in Section~\ref{sec:combi}, notions concerning the Hofbauer extension and its topological structure; important counting arguments are carried out in Lemma~\ref{lem:Rtower}.
 Canonical level-$R$ induced maps are introduced in Definition~\ref{def:canonR}.
 In the subsequent section, we examine convergence of cylinder sets in Hofbauer extensions.
-In \S\ref{sec:embed}, we embed the Hofbauer extensions (and thus $\hat X(R)$) into an ambient space, obtaining convergence of the induced maps there to some limit map.
-Continuing on the topological side, we then show in \S\ref{sec:rarereturns} that given some orbit, there is another orbit which mimics the part of the orbit corresponding to large return times.
+In Chapter~\ref{sec:embed}, we embed the Hofbauer extensions (and thus $\hat X(R)$) into an ambient space, obtaining convergence of the induced maps there to some limit map.
+Continuing on the topological side, we then show in Chapter~\ref{sec:rarereturns} that given some orbit, there is another orbit which mimics the part of the orbit corresponding to large return times.
 The error term is uniform for a given sequence of maps.

 Up until this point, everything was topological.
-Next, in \S\ref{sec:MM}, we describe the correspondence between measures on the interval and measures for induced maps.
+Next, in Chapter~\ref{sec:MM}, we describe the correspondence between measures on the interval and measures for induced maps.
 The lift of a positive entropy measure to the Hofbauer extension cannot have much mass near the boundary of $\hat X(R)$, we show.
-From this tightness-type result, we obtain limit induced measures in~\S\ref{sec:llm}.
+From this tightness-type result, we obtain limit induced measures in Chapter~\ref{sec:llm}.
 Any drop in (metric) entropy is small compared to the (possible) drop $T_\Delta^R$ in the integral of the inducing time.
 Upper-semicontinuity of metric entropy is proven.